maitrikjpatel/DevNotes/UX.md

+---
-# User Experience and Design Notes
+title: "User Experience and Design Notes"
+draft: false
+author: "Maitrik Patel"
+tags: "tools, development, design"
+---

-“You’ve got to start with the customer experience and work backwards to the technology.” — Steve Jobs
+> “You’ve got to start with the customer experience and work backwards to the technology.” — Steve Jobs

 ## UX Process